cloudflare/cloudflare-docs/content/support/Other Languages/_index.md

 # Welcome to the Other Languages section

-Below you will find links off to the relavent sections for Other Languages Support focused material
+Below you will find links off to the relevant sections for Other Languages Support focused material

 {{<directory-listing>}}